 At this point I was hungry and needed nourishment for my next activity—a very strenuous hike up to Chiesa di San Martino.
 I walked south of the villa along Via Regina, passing the renowned Grand Hotel Tremezzo.
 I came upon a lakeside cafe with outdoor seating and ordered a panino with bresaola, fresh parmigiano, and arugula, a combination I found prevalent throughout the region—between bread, on a pizza, and even as a salad.

-Sated and refreshed, I crossed the street to follow the northward course of the Greenway del Lago di Como.
-Once again I passed the Grand Hotel Tremezzo and Villa Carlotta, and made my way to the comune of Griante.
-I turned up a steep walking path that ran the length of Villa Margherita Ricordi (where Verdi composed parts of La Traviata), which leveled out in a residential neighborhood filled with Italianate homes behind private gates and cypress trees.
+Sated and refreshed, I crossed the street to follow the northward course of the Greenway del Lago di Como and made my way to the comune of Griante.
+I turned up a steep walking path that ran the length of Villa Margherita Ricordi (where Verdi composed parts of La Traviata), which leveled out in a residential neighborhood filled with palatial homes tucked behind private gates and soaring hedges of cypress trees.
 I continued north, turning left up another steep lane and followed signs for the Chiesa di San Martino trailhead.
 Off in the distance, I could see the namesake 16th century church perched on an escarpment, surrounded by sheer cliffs.

 A series of steps led to a footbridge traversing the Torrente del Ronconi, a creek that starts in a mountain gully high above the church.
 After a short straightaway, I turned right at an old farmhouse and began to ascend through high meadows and woods.
-The trail was well-kept with cobblestones inlaid into the ground.
+The trail was constructed of well-maintained inlaid cobblestones.
 Along the way were several mosaic chapels depicting the Stations of the Cross; plastic flowers had been left by each one.

 Halfway up the trek I stopped at the Cappella degli Alpini for a much needed break.
 A family was picnicking on a bench that overlooked the valley below.
 After catching my breath I continued along the trail, which switchbacked three times before leveling out between a steep rise.
 I crossed over a bubbling brook and could see the church several hundred feet in the distance.
 A herd of deer startled me as they dashed across the path.

 Finally I reached the gate that led up to Chiesa di San Martino, which stood on a grassy knoll at the foot of a precipice.
 I was alone in the church yard, except for some goats chomping on mountain scrub.
 The church was locked, so there wasn’t much else to do besides gaze at the view—which was quite spectacular.
-I could see both the Ramo di Como and Ramo di Lecco branches of the lake, the entire peninsula of the Larian Triangle, and the Grigna along with the other peaks that rise to the east of the lake.
-There was a fog rolling in, so I began my descent…the same way I came up.
+I could see both the Ramo di Como and Ramo di Lecco branches of the lake, the entire peninsula of the Larian Triangle, and the Grigna along with the other peaks rising from the east.
+A thin veil of fog began to settle on the lake’s surface.
+I bade farewell to the goats and began my descent.

 I made my way back to the ferry in Cadenabbia, and my timing was impeccable—a traghetto had just pulled in to the dock.
 In less than 20 minutes I would be back in my room at the hotel.
 I felt tired but elated from an amazing first day.
 I was ready for dinner and a well-deserved good night’s rest.